omeka/classic-enduser/1x_documentation/Functions/display_random_featured_collection.md

 ---
-title: 1x Functions display random featured collection
+title: Omeka Classic 1x Functions display random featured collection
 ---
 *This documentation for Omeka versions up to 1.5 only*